Why Isn’t Alcohol or Tobacco Classified as Schedule I?

 When the Controlled Substances Act first got drafted in 1969, its authors had one goal: stamp out the anti-Vietnam-War and Black Power movements.
 While hippies, Black Panthers, and straight-laced conservatives alike enjoyed booze and tobacco, cannabis tended to be favored by the counterculture.

-To appease the population at large, one section of the Controlled Substances Act exempted alcohol and tobacco from scheduling:
+To appease the population at large, one section of the Controlled Substances Act exempted alcohol and tobacco from scheduling.
+This section states the following:

 A Legal Cannabis Industry Didn’t Exist to Fight Back